gbrao018/eva4/S15B/README.md

 	128 * 128 		64
 	256 * 256 		16

-So, I followed one strategy -> Understand the loss functions quickly by experimenting with 32*32 size and apply the resulted weights on bigger images and retrain for few epochs.
+### Understand the loss functions quickly by experimenting with 32*32 size and apply the resulted weights on bigger images and retrain for few epochs.

 It is similar to transfer learning. loaded zip into colab vm as reading from drive is time taking.

 So, with 32*32 size, I could able to try out all combinations of losses and their behavior as mentioned in earlier section.

-1. 1st Surprise(Interpolation effect).
+### 1. Encounter with Interpolation effect.

 In this case, choosen is is (32,32) but, I then interpolate the output to (64,64) size and sent to the loss function and backprop.
 With this approach, it was fast, but looks few spatial features compromised.
 We can see the roundedness of interpolation effect in masks.
 And brightness of the depth is also not that good.
 Tried to subtract the bright ness (-0.005) before sending to loss, but that actually is whitening the image , nothing more.

 	Interpolation effect (Observed roundedness with (32,32) input size and interpolated to (64,64):
 	![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/interpolation-effect.jpg)

 		Conclusion: When we tried with small size, background quality is compromised, and rounded ness appeared due to interpolation.
 When the input size = size (minimum 64*64) used for loss calculation without interpolation, roundeness issue disappeared.

-2. So, I would like to understand the impact of input size, so tried with (64,64) as input size and the output as (64,64) but interpolate to (128,128) that is sent to loss function.
+### Understand the impact of input size.

+So tried with (64,64) as input size and the output as (64,64) but interpolate to (128,128) that is sent to loss function.
 	-> This has good predictability and better image quality on fore ground.
 First checked on 10000 images and latter applied for whole dataset.
 But I still see the roundedness.

 	(64,64) interpolated to (128,128).
 Increased depth clarity , but roundedness present still.